Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: The Conformal Anomaly and Thermodynamics of Gluons

-The first term in the curvy brackets in each of Eqs.~\eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} is a classical contribution coming from the classical energy-momentum tensor~\eq{eq:T}.
-The second term in these expressions corresponds to the quantum correction related to the conformal trace anomaly~\eq{eq:Ttrace}.
-Thus, it is natural that the first terms cancel in the trace of the energy-momentum tensor, $\cT_{\mu\mu} = \varepsilon - 3 P$, while the second terms give us \eq{eq:anomaly:continuum} because of the equality $\beta_t + \beta_s = \beta$.
+The first term in the curvy brackets in each of Equations~\eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} is a classical contribution coming from the classical energy-momentum tensor~Equation \eq{eq:T}.
+The second term in these expressions corresponds to the quantum correction related to the conformal trace anomaly~Equation \eq{eq:Ttrace}.
+Thus, it is natural that the first terms cancel each other in the trace of the energy-momentum tensor, $\cT^\mu_{\ \ \mu} = \varepsilon - 3 P$, while the second terms add up giving us Equation~\eq{eq:anomaly:continuum}.
+At the last step, we used the equality $\beta_t + \beta_s = \beta$, which follows immediately from the definitions~Equation \eq{eq:gs:gt}.
+The~spatial and temporal beta functions~Equation \eq{eq:beta:functions} were calculated numerically in Reference~\cite{Karsch:1982ve}.